-During the refund period, certain Participating Generators were paid a negotiated price for energy delivered pursuant to ISO OOM dispatches, rather than the two-option payment mechanism that is provided for in the ISO Tariff for OOM dispatches from Participating Generators (generally referred to as "Option A/B" pricing).
-See ISO Tariff Section 11.2.4.2.
-During the early portions of the preparatory rerun, the ISO changed the prices paid for these transactions during the period November 2, 2000 through December 15, 2000 from the negotiated price to the price provided for under Section 11.2.4.2 of the ISO Tariff.
-After receiving questions from Market Participants with respect to these transactions, the ISO concluded that the most appropriate treatment under the Amendment No. 51 filing would be to leave these negotiated prices "as is" for the purposes of the preparatory rerun.19 Therefore, the ISO reversed the changes that had been made from the negotiated price to the "Option A/B" price.
+the two-option payment mechanism that was provided for in the ISO tariff for OOM dispatches from participating generators (generally referred to as "Option A/B" pricing).
+During the early portions of the preparatory rerun, the ISO changed the prices paid for these transactions during the period November 2, 2000 through December 15, 2000 from the negotiated price to the price provided for under Section 11.2.4.2 of the then-existing ISO tariff.
+After receiving questions from market participants with respect to these transactions, the ISO concluded that the most appropriate treatment under the Amendment No. 51 filing would be to leave these negotiated prices "as is" for the purposes of the preparatory rerun.20 Therefore, the ISO reversed the changes that had been made from the negotiated price to the "Option A/B" price.

-C. Correction of Overpayment of Certain OOM/OOS Transactions
+C. Correction of Overpayment of Certain OOM/OOS Transactions (Included in Original Report)

-Prior to the preparatory rerun processing, some transactions included small amounts of ramping energy or residual energy that were paid as-bid, rather than at the Market Clearing Price.
-Because the ISO's current Settlement software automatically corrects these situations, these prices were corrected in the preparatory rerun.
-The ultimate impact of these corrections will be minimal once the mitigated Market Clearing Prices ("MMCPs") are applied in the refund rerun.
+Prior to the preparatory rerun processing, some transactions included small amounts of ramping energy or residual energy that were paid as-bid, rather than at the market clearing price.
+Because the ISO's settlement software for the preparatory rerun process automatically corrected these situations, these prices were corrected in the preparatory rerun.
+The ultimate impact of these corrections is minimal.
 The ISO did not reverse these automated corrections, and does not believe that such reversal is warranted in the future.

-D. Correction of Certain OOM and RMR Records
+D. Correction of Certain OOM and RMR Records (Included in Original Report)

-During the ISO's internal validation process for the preparatory rerun, the ISO discovered certain errors in various OOM and Reliability Must Run ("RMR") records, caused primarily by manual adjustments made in earlier Settlement Statements.
+During the ISO's internal validation process for the preparatory rerun, the ISO discovered certain errors in various OOM and Reliability Must Run ("RMR") records, caused primarily by manual adjustments made in earlier settlement statements.
 These errors included records that had been double-counted, or, in some cases, records that lacked adequate information.
 Corrections were made during the preparatory rerun process in order to resolve these errors.

-Of course, these transactions, to the extent that they are otherwise subject to mitigation, will be mitigated via application of the MMCP during the refund portion of the rerun.
+20 Of course, these transactions, to the extent that they are otherwise subject to mitigation, will be mitigated via application of the MMCP during the refund portion of the rerun.

-E. Energy Exchanges
+E. Energy Exchanges (Included in Original Report)

-The Re-run Procedure Overview document on Energy Exchange (included as part of Attachment C to this filing) discusses the collection of charges and credits in BA ID 2970.
-This ISO account is used in the Settlement process to collect charges and credits in the receive period (when energy was brought into the Control Area) and return period (when energy was "paid back" to the other Control Area), and allocates resulting net costs to net negative deviators in the receive period.
-At the end of the preparatory rerun, it was discovered, through the ISO's internal validation process, that BA ID 2970 held a positive balance of approximately \$9 million, meaning that "the market" was overcharged by this amount.
-Extensive investigation occurred during the months of August and September to analyze the transaction records to determine the cause of this imbalance.
+The Re-run Procedure Overview document on energy exchange (included as part of Attachment D to this filing) discusses the collection of charges and credits in BA ID 2970.
+This ISO account was used in the settlement process to collect charges and credits in the receive period (when energy was brought into the control area) and return period (when energy was "paid back" to the other control area), and allocated resulting net costs to net negative deviators in the receive period.
+At the end of the initial period of preparatory rerun processing in 2004, it was discovered, through the ISO's internal validation process, that BA ID 2970 had a positive balance of approximately \$9 million, meaning that "the market was overcharged by this amount.
+Extensive investigation occurred during the months of August and September of 2004 to analyze the transaction records to determine the cause of this imbalance.

 The ISO concluded that certain special transactions referred to internally as "memoties" did not settle properly.
-Memoties were a mechanism that the ISO during the Refund Period to contract with third parties to "pay back" energy exchange transactions.
-This anomaly resulted in approximately \$9 million being charged to metered demand and deposited in the BAID 2970.
+Memoties were a mechanism that the ISO used during the Refund Period to contract with third parties to "pay back" energy exchange transactions.
+This anomaly resulted in approximately \$9 million being charged to metered demand and credited to BAID 2970.
 Because the ISO did not recognize and understand this improper accounting until the end of preparatory rerun production, it could not be corrected in the preparatory rerun.
-Instead, the ISO will correct this oversight during refund rerun processing.